ben-xD/cohelm-interview-test/README.md

 We understand that this may be disappointing news, but we encourage you to continue to develop your skills and apply for future opportunities with us.
 We value your interest in our company and appreciate the time you took to complete this assessment.

-## My thoughts
+### My thoughts

 Thank you!
-Feedback is a gift.
-It's dissapointing to see all the feedback here related to minor problems that can be easily fixed (except for using NextJS-specific API, which I think is a bad idea).
-These are areas I consciously neglected given the time constraints and my interests.
+Feedback is a gift, especially when it's easier not to say anything.

+I'm glad I demonstrated code that is easy to read and maintain, that's one of my principles.

+Fundamentally the issues arose because my priorities were not aligned with the marking criteria.
+I wanted to do what i liked, rather than answer the test.
+However, I hope to **already** demonstrate empathy for the user in my portfolio, see https://orth.uk/projects and open source projects.
+I also consciously avoided NextJS-specific API, to avoid writing code that introduces vendor lock in.

 ## Getting started